gcapes/git-course/02-local.md

 on branches later).

-For now, the important bit of information is that our file is listed as **Untracked** which means it's in our working directory but Git is not tracking it - that is, any changes made to this file will not be recorded by Git.
+For now, the important bit of information is that our file is listed as **Untracked** which means it is in our working directory but Git is not tracking it - that is, any changes made to this file will not be recorded by Git.

 #### Add files to a Git repository
-To tell Git about the file, we will use the *add* command:
+To tell Git about the file, we will use the `git add` command:

 ~~~{.bash}
 $ git add journal.txt